martinklepsch/martinklepsch.org/content/posts/2021-05-04-localizing-a-ghost-theme.md

 title: Localizing a Ghost Theme
 permalink: /posts/localizing-a-ghost-theme.html
 date-published: 2021-05-04T16:25:56.005Z
+og-image: /images/selfies/2.jpg
 uuid: 542795e9-4a9c-4542-b57d-0bbe4e3e332c
-og-image: /images/selfies/2.jpg
 type: post
 ---
 Lately I've spent some time setting up a blog for a friend.
-[Ghost](https://ghost.org/) is where it's at these days when it comes to blogging — unless you're a nerd and love to play with static site generators like myself.
+[Ghost](https://ghost.org/) is where it's at these days when it comes to blogging — unless you're a nerd like me who loves to mess around with static site generators every now and then. 😅

 Ghost provides many beautiful themes out of the box but most of them don't seem to support localization, which would be a nice thing to have for my friends blog.
 So I did some digging and essentially it comes down to: